 India - Historical Mysteries and Contemporary Crime Fiction

-The best historical mysteries and contemporary crime fiction set in Mumbai, Calcutta, Delhi and places in between, as chosen by Gumshoe Books.
+The best historical mysteries and contemporary crime fiction set in India: in Mumbai, Calcutta, Delhi and places in between, as chosen by Gumshoe Books.

 India - new and forthcoming